Status: Revised Effective Date: 03/17/2024

 - Repeated diagnostic testing of the same anatomic area by different providers for the same member over a short period of time

-Cell-free DNA (cfDNA) screening for aneuploidy, sometimes called noninvasive prenatal testing (NIPT) or noninvasive prenatal screening (NIPS), evaluates DNA from the placenta/fetus in the maternal circulation to screen for specific chromosomal abnormalities, known as aneuploidies, in the fetus.
+Cell-free DNA (cfDNA) screening for aneuploidy, sometimes called noninvasive prenatal testing (NIPT) or noninvasive prenatal screening (NIPS), evaluates DNA from the placenta in the maternal circulation to screen for specific chromosomal abnormalities, known as aneuploidies, in the pregnancy.

 For testing associated with reproduction, see Carrier Screening in the Prenatal Setting guideline.

 The approach chosen for any prenatal screening technique should involve shared decision-making between the patient and the clinician.
-Genetic counseling is strongly recommended prior to any prenatal testing that involves cell free DNA testing and should include ALL of the following components:
+Counseling is encouraged prior to any prenatal screening that involves cell-free DNA and should include ALL of the following components:

 - Counseling to promote informed choices and adaptation to the risk or presence of a genetic condition